Callicoon, NY Profile: Facts & Data

 Callicoon, New York - Basic Facts

-The Callicoon CDP(1) had a population of 220 as of July 1, 2023.
-Callicoon ranks in the lower quartile for Population Density and the upper quartile for Diversity Index when compared to the other cities, towns and Census Designated Places (CDPs) in New York.
+The Callicoon CDP(1) had a population of 233 as of July 1, 2024.
+Callicoon ranks in the lower quartile for Population Density when compared to the other cities, towns and Census Designated Places (CDPs) in New York.
 See peer rankings below.

 The primary coordinate point for Callicoon is located at latitude 41.7673 and longitude -75.0563 in Sullivan County.
 The formal boundaries for the Callicoon Census Designated Place encompass a land area of 0.36 sq. miles and a water area of 0.09 sq. miles.
 Sullivan County is in the Eastern time zone (GMT -5).